atlas-mcp-server

 Overview

-ATLAS implements the Model Context Protocol (MCP), enabling standardized communication between LLMs and external systems, including:
+ATLAS implements the Model Context Protocol (MCP) to enable standardized communication between LLMs and external systems.

 System Integration

-- Knowledge Integration: Enriching projects and tasks with knowledge items.
+- Knowledge Integration: Projects and tasks can include knowledge items.

-- Unified Search: Cross-entity search capabilities across projects, tasks, and knowledge.
+- Unified Search: Cross-entity searching for projects, tasks, knowledge.

 Features